Tom Crowley

 Recognition

-Merrill's Marauders in the China-Burma-India Theatre (1944) has been included in the fall issue of World War II Quarterly, which will be released in late October Bronze Medal Award / 2015
+Bangkok Gamble received a five-star review from Reader's Favorite.
+Featured in World War II Quarterly / 2017 Merrill's Marauders in the China-Burma-India Theatre (1944) has been included in the fall issue of World War II Quarterly, which will be released in late October Bronze Medal Award / 2015

 Received the Bronze Medal award for "Murder in the Slaughterhouse" from the Military Writers Society of America Goodreads / 2014-2015